 Project 4 : The patient process

-24,000 Genevans have already registered on the MonDossierMedical.ch (FR) platform.
+30,000 Genevans have already registered on the MonDossierMedical.ch platform.
 HUG has incorporated it into its Computerised Patient File (CPF).
 In certain situations, the information appears at a later date in order to prioritise direct patient/healthcare provider contact when announcing a difficult diagnosis.

 Project 5 : Our everyday values

-In addition to their four institutional values (quality, innovation, service and responsibility), HUG has added four interpersonal values to be lived out on a daily basis
+In addition to the institutional values (quality, innovation, service and responsibility), four interpersonal values have been drawn up with the teams:

 - team spirit